Intellectual property rights and development

 This course examines the intellectual property rights regime in its broader environment, with particular emphasis on the situation of developing countries.
 It endeavours to analyse intellectual property issues in the context of environmental, economic and social development.

-The first part of the course introduces the basic concepts underlying the development of intellectual property rights in national and international law.
+The first part of the course introduces the basic concepts underlying the development of intellectual property rights in national and international law, in particular the Agreement on Trade-Related Aspects of Intellectual Property Rights, 1994 (TRIPS Agreement).
 This includes an introduction to the conceptual foundations for intellectual property protection and the basic relevant treaties in the field.

-Following this general part, the course analyses intellectual property within the broader social, environmental and economic framework in which it falls.
-In this context, it focuses on a number of issues of particular importance to developing countries.
-These include:
+Following this general part, the course analyses intellectual property it its broader social, environmental and economic framework.
+Topics covered include:

 Case studies in the above-mentioned areas or other areas are also considered.
-These include in particular the consideration of individual developing countries’ implementation of their obligations under the TRIPS Agreement in specific fields and current developments at the national, regional and international levels to develop alternative forms of intellectual property rights, for instance with regard to traditional knowledge and plant varieties.
+These include in particular the consideration of individual developing countries’ implementation of their obligations under the TRIPS Agreement.

 Objectives and learning outcomes of the course